blu3gl0w13/SLAE32/assignment-1/README.md

 Create a custom crypter like the one shown in the "crypters" video

-Free touse any existing encryption schema
+Free to use any existing encryption scheme

 Can use any programming language